CoreOrganizations/AstrOS/ROADMAP.md

 > **An AI-integrated OS based on Ubuntu LTS**

-This document outlines the functional roadmap for AstroS, guiding development, contributions, and community alignment.
+This document outlines the functional roadmap for AstrOS, guiding development, contributions, and community alignment.

 ⚠️ **Note**: This roadmap is not rigid in terms of timelines; priorities may shift based on community needs and technical discoveries.